AanelyaA/wealthsimple-industry-project/README.md

-# Wealthsimple Flex 💪
+# Wealthsimple Flex App 💪

-*Personalized Financial Education and Advice*
+*Personalized Financial Education and Advice with Rewards*

 ## Introduction
 Wealthsimple Flex is a personalized financial education and advice platform aimed at empowering users with customized financial literacy tools.
 Developed during a 24-hour hackathon in collaboration with Wealthsimple, this project was designed to deliver an application with a tailored financial guidance and education.